CDAT/uvbot/README.md

 1. A master server exposed to the internet that proxies github notifications and farm out to slaves
-2. One or more build slaves that build and test the software and report statuses to both CDash and the Github status API (via the master)
+2. One or more build slaves that queue, build and test the software and report statuses to both CDash and the Github status API (via the master)

 Ports used in documentation bellow